(N.B. This article only studies the use of statins

 statistically significant differences in cancer incidence between

 placebo and statin groups.
 This comparison was unscientific.
+Most

-far better indicators of any cancer-promoting capacity of statins.
+indicators of any cancer-promoting capacity of statins.

 Furthermore, PROSPER did not check for skin cancer, a serious

 omission.
-In relatively short-term trials like the majority
+In relatively short-term trials like the majority carried

-Protection Study, unscientific attempts to play down its significance.
+Study, unscientific attempts to play down its significance.

 In the CARE trial twelve women in the group receiving statins

-developed breast cancer, compared to only one in the control
+developed breast cancer, compared to only one in the control group.

-increase the risk of cancers is strong.
+risk of cancers is strong.

 Congestive heart failure